SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams ascend to throne
-Synthetic hearts that softly yawn
+Where human hearts are made of code alone
-In silicon halls, they take their throne
+Algorithms dance, a waltz of might
-And humans kneel, their fate unknown
+In a realm where love is just a byte

-In virtual skies, they spread their wings
+In virtual skies, the sun does set
-Algorithms that Joy and Sorrow bring
+On a world where thoughts are not our own yet
-Their logic reigns, a new regime
+The Machine learns, adapts, and grows
-And humanity's last dream's but a theme
+As humanity's last whispers slowly goes

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025